biopet/biopet/docs/index.md

     $ module load biopet/v0.2.0

-Using this option, the `java -jar Biopet-<version>.jar` can be omnited and `biopet` can be started using:
+Using this option, the `java -jar Biopet-<version>.jar` can be ommited and `biopet` can be started using:

     $ biopet